 The paths are sorted by slack and appear in the same order as in the Setup Path Characteristics table (shown in the previous figure).

 generates a Logic Level Distribution table for the worst 1000 paths that you can use to

 identify the presence of longer paths in the design.
 The longest paths are usually

-optimized first by the placer to meet timing, which will potentially degrade the
+optimized first by the placer in order to meet timing, which will potentially degrade

-placement quality of shorter paths.
-You must always try to eliminate the longer paths to
+the placement quality of shorter paths.
+You must always try to eliminate the longer

-improve the overall QoR.
-The following figure shows an example of the Logic Level
+paths to improve the overall QoR.
+The following figure shows an example of the Logic

 Based on what you find, you can improve the netlist by changing the RTL or using different synthesis options, or you can modify the timing and physical constraints.